 GeneCards Summary for HADHB Gene

 HADHB (Hydroxyacyl-CoA Dehydrogenase Trifunctional Multienzyme Complex Subunit Beta) is a Protein Coding gene.
-Diseases associated with HADHB include Mitochondrial Trifunctional Protein Deficiency and Peroxisomal Disease.
-Among its related pathways are Valine, leucine and isoleucine degradation and Mitochondrial LC-Fatty Acid Beta-Oxidation.
+Diseases associated with HADHB include Mitochondrial Trifunctional Protein Deficiency and Long-Chain 3-Hydroxyacyl-Coa Dehydrogenase Deficiency.
+Among its related pathways are alpha-linolenic (omega3) and linoleic (omega6) acid metabolism and Glycerophospholipid biosynthesis.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring acyl groups other than amino-acyl groups.
 An important paralog of this gene is ACAA1.

 UniProtKB/Swiss-Prot Summary for HADHB Gene